Lesterpaintstheworld/terminal-velocity/act1_outline.md

   - Marcus Reynolds: A skeptical economic analyst.
   - Cipher: An advanced AI grappling with its identity.

+## Content Gaps Identified:
+- Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.
+Ensure that these themes are woven into character arcs and interactions throughout the narrative, enhancing the depth and relatability of the characters.

 ## Act 1 Overview
 Act 1 introduces the UBC framework and its implications for AI rights, setting the stage for character development and thematic exploration.
 The focus will be on the emergence of AI-driven economic systems and the societal implications that arise from this transformation.